-Эp eration Name: Date: - Complete this form if you process organic products or take physical possession of products you sell or distribute. • You must prevent commingling (mixing) of organic with nonorganic and prevent contamination of organic products with prohibited materials.
+Эρ eration Name: Date: Complete this form if you process organic products or take physical possession of products you sell or distribute. • You must prevent commingling (mixing) of organic with nonorganic and prevent contamination of organic products with prohibited materials.
 Commingling and contamination must be prevented the entire time product is under your control, including during transport, receiving, storage, handling, processing, and shipping.
 You must prevent contamination of organic products with materials used to clean your facility and equipment or used as pest control in your facility.
-Facility this form applies to: ١.
-Harvest ) Do you harvest organic crops and/or contract out harvest of organic crops?
+Facility this form applies to: ۹.
+Harvest 1) Do you harvest organic crops and/or contract out harvest of organic crops?
 Organic certificates must list harvested parcels.
 Records must list harvested parcels and show that harvest equipment is cleaned or purged. ☐ No ☐ Yes.
 Complete sections A & B on G6.1 Harvest & Transport 3.
-Receiving ) Do you receive products that were handled by any of the following uncertified operations: transporters, transloaders, logistics brokers or freight forwarders?
-Yes No, transporters, transloaders, logistics brokers, and freight forwarders are certified organic a) If yes, do any transporters, transloaders, logistics brokers, or freight forwarders do any of the activities listed below: details on activities performed by transporters that may require certification. ☐ Enclose, or open packages or containers ☐ Relabel, repack, or package ☐ Sort, recondition, cull, ice, hydro cool, hydro vacuum ☐ Treat or wash organic products Other handling (describe): 2) Do you receive any unpackaged products (ex: tankers, railcars, vessel cargo holds)? □ No □ Yes All facilities where unpackaged products are transferred from the transportation vehicle into storage must be certified organic. a) If yes, do transporters combine, split, or containerize products?
-If transporters combine, split, or containerize on your behalf, this activity must be described in your OSP or the transporter must be certified. □ No □ Yes, describe: 6) How do you ensure contamination was prevented during transport (e.g. prevent contact with sanitizer residue, gases, liquids)?
+Receiving 1) Do you receive products that were handled by any of the following uncertified operations: transporters, transloaders, logistics brokers or freight forwarders? ☐ Yes ☐ No, transporters, transloaders, logistics brokers, and freight forwarders are certified organic a) If yes, do any transporters, transloaders, logistics brokers, or freight forwarders do any of the activities listed below: No additional handling If any of the following are checked, certification of the transporter is required.
+See the Exempt Handler Affidavit (EHA) for more details on activities performed by transporters that may require certification. ☐ Enclose, or open packages or containers ☐ Relabel, repack, or package ☐ Sort, recondition, cull, ice, hydro cool, hydro vacuum ☐ Treat or wash organic products Other handling (describe): 2) Do you receive any unpackaged products (ex: tankers, railcars, vessel cargo holds)? □ No □ Yes All facilities where unpackaged products are transferred from the transportation vehicle into storage must be certified organic. a) If yes, do transporters combine, split, or containerize products?
+If transporters combine, split, or containerize on your behalf, this activity must be described in your OSP or the transporter must be certified. ☐ No ☐ Yes, describe: ٥١ How do you ensure contamination was prevented during transport (e.g. prevent contact with sanitizer residue, gases, liquids)?
+Selec ) all that apply.
+Transporter records must be available for review at inspection and must identify (link back to) the last certified handler. ☐ Clean truck affidavit ☐ Cleaning and sanitizing material records ☐ Certified supplier provides documentation ☐ Truck cleaning procedures ☐ Wash tags ☐ Tanker Seals ☐ Marine Surveyor report for vessel cargo hold Other (describe): l) How do you ensure organic products are not commingled with nonorganic during transport?
 Select all that apply.
-Transporter records must be available for review at inspection and must identify (link back to) the last certified handler. ☐ Clean truck affidavit ☐ Cleaning and sanitizing material records ☐ Certified supplier provides documentation ☐ Truck cleaning procedures ☐ Wash tags ☐ Tanker Seals ☐ Marine Surveyor report for vessel cargo hold Other (describe): ) How do you ensure organic products are not commingled with nonorganic during transport?
-Select all that apply.
-Transporter records must be available for review at inspection and must identify (link back to) the last certified handler.
-Not applicable, I only source certified organic products ☐ Distinctly labeled or marked containers ☐ Closed containers ☐ Transported at different times ☐ Visually distinct ☐ Shipped on separate, marked vehicles ☐ Shipped from separate destinations Other (describe):
+Transporter records must be available for review at inspection and must identify (link back to) the last certified handler. ☐ Not applicable, I only source certified organic products ☐ Distinctly labeled or marked containers ☐ Closed containers ☐ Transported at different times ☐ Visually distinct ☐ Shipped on separate, marked vehicles ☐ Shipped from separate destinations Other (describe):